 "Iceland still has an “undiscovered” atmosphere.
 It recently became popular with travellers and, consequently, is very much a place that is uniquely special for each person who visits.
 This is due partially to the fact that there’s so much open space, which gives the illusion that you are experiencing the island as a lone explorer.
 But it’s also part of the charm of Iceland: as a destination, it allows each person to make it their own.

-Iceland is also hard to pass up as creative people, because it naturally lends itself to visual storytelling.
+Iceland is also hard to pass up as a creative place because it naturally lends itself to visual storytelling.
 Photos of Iceland tell a story in and of themselves—of a vast, beautiful place with a rich history and new things to be unearthed.
 There’s just something otherworldly about Iceland that continues to draw people in."

 What is your favourite place in Iceland?

 "Iceland is hugely popular with the Passion Passport community and the travel community as a whole.
-Many of our contributors have written about looping the Ring Road and exploring every part of Iceland from Reykjavík in the west to the Southern Coast and more difficult areas in the east and north.
-We’ve also had several stories about the search for the abandoned airplane on the black sand beach of Sólheimasandur.
+Many of our contributors have written about looping the Ring Road and exploring every part of Iceland from Reykjavik in the west to the Southern Coast and more difficult areas in the east and north.
+We’ve also had several stories about the search for the abandoned airplane on the black sand beach of Solheimasandur."

-Personally, members of our team have an affinity for Búðir on the Snæfellsnes Peninsula, Akureyri in the north, Dyrhólaey Arch, and Hjörleifshöfði Mountain in the south."
+"Personally, members of our team have an affinity for Budir on the Snaefellsnes Peninsula, Akureyri in the north, Dyrholaey Arch, and Hjorleifshofdi Mountain in the south."

 Guide to Iceland Locals

-Regína
+Regína Hrönn

 Our local Regína is one of the most active bloggers on Guide to Iceland and has been writing blogs almost since the website started in 2012.
-She is born and raised in Reykjavík, and writes in English, although she also speaks Danish and Serbian (as well as Icelandic of course).
-She's written more than 260 travel-blogs about all sorts of topics related to Iceland!
-The other local bloggers refer to her as the living encyclopaedia of Iceland.
+She was born and raised in Reykjavik, and writes in English, although she also speaks Danish and Serbian (as well as Icelandic, of course).

 In her blogs, she always urges people to treat Iceland's nature with respect and be careful at dangerous locations, such as the Reynisfjara black sand beach.